Three NPP parliamentary aspirants cleared to contest in Bodi Constituency | Ghana News Agency

 By Alex Gyawu Asante

 Bodi (WNR), Nov.
-21, GNA – Three Parliamentary aspirants in the Sefwi-Bodi Constituency have been cleared by the Vetting committee to contest the New Patriotic Party Upcoming Parliamentary primaries scheduled for December 2.
+28, GNA – Three Parliamentary aspirants in the Sefwi-Bodi Constituency have been cleared by the Vetting committee to contest in the upcoming New Patriotic Party Parliamentary primary scheduled for December 02.

 The Aspirants are Mr Samuel Opoku Nyame a Teacher, Mr Nicholas Andoh, Deputy CEO of Iron and Steel Ghana and Mr Francis Atta Owusu, a teacher and government Appointee of the Bodi District Assembly